-Each Common room, Lindsay, Manning and Oxford Wings have their own TV and Sky TV, Common rooms and the senior wings have facilities for making drinks and light snacks.
+Common rooms in Lewis, Lindsay, Manning and Oxford Wings have their own TV and Sky TV, Common rooms and the senior wings have facilities for making drinks and light snacks.

 A dairy is available across the road from the school for a selection of snack foods.